Employee Awards: How to Maximize Their Impact and Perceived Value

 In other words, that finding was made before the onset of COVID-19.

 That also puts it before the whole litany of pandemic-borne trends that have since become so familiar to organizations globally.
-These include telework, dispersed staff, hybrid work arrangements, quiet quitting, the Great Resignation etc.
+These include dispersed staffs, hybrid work arrangements, quiet quitting, the Great Resignation etc.

 But two other things stand out about that HBR article.